soluna-studios/mail2beyond/docs/DOCUMENTATION.md

 are the built-in parsers that are available out of the box:

 ## auto
-The `mail2beyond.parsers.auto.Parser` will automatically select the best parser to use based on the content-type of a received SMTP message.
+The `auto` parser module's `mail2beyond.parsers.auto.Parser` will automatically select the best parser to use based on the content-type of a received SMTP message.
 In most cases, this will be the preferred parser to use.
 For example, if Mail2Beyond received an SMTP message with a `text/html` content-type the `auto` parser will choose to parse the email with the `html` parser.

 ## html
-The `mail2beyond.parsers.html.Parser` parser will parse the received SMTP message's content body from HTML to a human-readable markdown format.
+The `html` parser module's `mail2beyond.parsers.html.Parser` parser will parse the received SMTP message's content body from HTML to a human-readable markdown format.
 This works well for basic HTML formatted emails, but may not represent more complex HTML as well.
 If the `html` parser is not sufficient for your needs, [writing your own parser module](#writing-custom-parsers) may be the best solution.

 ## plain
-The `mail2beyond.parsers.plain.Parser` will simply represent the SMTP message's content body as plaintext and will not apply any additional formatting to the message.
+The `plain` parser module's `mail2beyond.parsers.plain.Parser` will simply represent the SMTP message's content body as plaintext and will not apply any additional formatting to the message.
 This is the default fallback parser for the `mail2beyond.parsers.auto.Parser` in the event that the content-type is unknown.